StarBobis/MigotoModTool/README.md

 # MMT-Community
+It's a tool developed only for fun, if you find MMT can't work good on specific game, try to switch to other tool instead.

 It's designed to works with our modified fork version of blender_3dmigoto.py forked from DarkStarSword's 3DFix repo, download link: https://github.com/StarBobis/MMT-Blender-Plugin

 It's designed to works with our modified fork version of 3Dmigoto originally forked from 3Dmigoto repo, download link: https://github.com/StarBobis/3Dmigoto-GameMod-Fork